tetrascience/ts-lib-json-transform-nodejs/README.md

     having an `"$each"` instruction. `"$each"` defines a JsonPath query to find the input values.
 The remaining keys in the item describe a "prototype" of the objects in the array.
 One output object will be created for each JsonPath query result on the input document.
-(There's a bug in the current implementation preventing the ability to flatten embedded arrays: only the last `[*]` is used so only the innermost array is "spread".)
 5. Conditional output can be achieved for many cases with the `"$exists"` instruction.
 The value of `"$exists"` is a JsonPath query.
 If the query finds any matching value(s) in the input document, the entire template